 Goodwill, representing the excess of the purchase price over the fair value of the net assets acquired, is carried at its original value based on the acquisition, less impairment losses determined subsequent to the acquisition.
+Goodwill, both new and existing, is measured against the whole operations of Ackroo as a singular cash generating unit (CGU).

-(Expressed in Canadian Dollars except for share and per share amounts)
+For the years ended December 31, 2019 and 2018 (Expressed in Canadian Dollars except for share and per share amounts)